florianhoehn/seamless/README.md

 # seamless
-seamless is a tool to create easily setup continuous integration for Salesforce.com
+seamless is a tool to easily setup continuous integration for Salesforce.com

 ## Setup